mrazjava/moo/readme.md

-# Moo - so you can chat like a bull!
+# Moo - distributed chat experiment
 -----------
-Mooo is a based Java chat service.
+Mooo is a Java based chat service written as test bed for various concepts.

 Stack: